-Applications for funding should always be discussed with the City Council BEFORE any bid/request is made.
+Applications for external funding should always be discussed with the City Council BEFORE any bid/request is made.

 All requests and applications for funding must be subject to rigorous challenge on the purpose, outcomes, risk and transparency of administration.
+Legal and procurement requirements must always be fully considered.